 If you are planning to put your home on the market, how it smells is just as important as how it looks.
-When we live at the same home for a while, we get used to how it is, and we go “nose blind” to certain smells that linger in the air.
+When living in the same home for a while, we get used to how it is, and we go ‘nose blind’ to musty smells that linger in the air.

-Here are some areas in your home where that musty smell might be coming from.
+This has got to change when its time to sell.
+Here are some areas in your home where that musty smell might be coming from and what you can do to get rid of it.

 - The trash can